nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-1.md

 Counting sort is a stable sort with a space complexity of O(k+n).

 ## O(n^2)

-O(n^2) represents an algorithm whose performance is directly proportional to the square of the size of the input data set.
+O(n^2) (or quadratic) represents an algorithm whose performance is directly proportional to the square of the size of the input data set.
 This is common with algorithms that involve nested iterations over the data set such as the example below.

 ### Detect duplicates
 ```kotlin
 fun containsDuplicates(list: List<String>) : Boolean {